Prof. Helge Stein works at the interface of automation, electrochemistry and artificial intelligence. (Photo: V. Hiendl/TUM)

 You are in the middle of setting up your lab with an important piece of equipment arriving today.
 That requires a lot of energy and perseverance.
 What drives you and how do you recharge?

 That’s right.
 A lot of things are not yet in place.
 We are currently setting up the equipment for the automated production of pouch cells.
 What I really like is the diversity of my research work and team and that it’s relatively application-oriented.
 I find it very motivating when an idea is quickly turned into a product.
 Our findings in the lab can be produced on an industrial scale in just 6 months.
 Creativity and versatility are important to me, and I also try to pass this on to my PhD students.
 I am convinced that with our toolbox – automation and AI – we can significantly accelerate materials research.
 I think by a factor of 10 to maybe even 100.
-Besides work my wife and I do a lot of recreational sports and cultural activities.
+Besides work, my wife and I do a lot of recreational sports and cultural activities.
 We have recently discovered Krav Maga as a recreational activity alongside travel.
 Since I have switched completely from driving a car to using my bike and public transport, I can combine my bike training with my commute to Garching.
 My goal is to break the 7,000 km mark again this year.
 (Author: Caroline Zörlein)

 Thank you very much for the interesting interview.
 We wish you all the best and every success in your research at TUM and e-conversion!